chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 2. Configure the machine as a test client so that SCOM will automatically run the script.
     1. Copy the config.json from `C:\Monitoring\Citrix\Example Configuration Files` to `C:\Monitoring\Citrix`
     2. Edit the file, replacing the placeholder values with the details for your environment.
-    3. Make sure to enter the name of the script that will run for your environment in the "testScript" field.
+    3. Make sure to enter the name of the script that matches your environment in the **testScript** field (i.e. If you are running StoreWeb you would use StoreWeb-18.xx.ps1)

-3. In an elevated Powershell session, run the setup testing script `Test-Setup.ps1`, entering the Citrix logon user's credentials when prompted.
+3. In an elevated Powershell session, run the script `Test-Setup.ps1`, entering the Citrix logon user's credentials when prompted.
 This script replicates the method in which the SCOM agent will run the script.

     Verify that the script performs the following actions:
     - Opens IE